johnaponte/Docker_test_frps/test_tls_in_client_2/README.md

 ## 🧪 Demo Behavior

-Each client serves a simple HTML page, accessible securely over the internet via a TLS-protected NGINX reverse proxy and FRP tunnel routing.
+Each client serves a standalone HTML page over HTTPS using its own NGINX TLS proxy.
+FRP routes public traffic based on the domain name to the correct client.

 ---

 ## ⚠️ Disclaimer

-This project is intended for demonstration and educational purposes only.
-It is not hardened for production.
-Use at your own risk.
+This setup is intended for development or demo purposes.
+It is not hardened for production use.